buy the book ribbon

 smtplib.SMTPSenderRefused: (530, b'5.7.0 Authentication Required. [...]

-Another Environment Variable In Docker
+Another Environment Variable in Docker

 As you might remember from earlier chapters, our settings.py expects to get the email server password from an environment variable named EMAIL_PASSWORD: